1 – Alumni Extras

 5 – Restaurant Discounts

-Meerkat Meals via Compare the Market offers 2 for 1 one starters, main courses and desserts at many participating restaurants.
+Meerkat Meals via Compare the Market offers 2 for 1 one starters, main courses, and desserts at many participating restaurants as well as cinema discounts.
 You can access these discounts by simply purchasing a one-day domestic, single-trip travel insurance, which can start from as little as £1-2, so this really is a top tip.
+Find out more via MSE.

 6 – Family Spotify

 If you’re a Spotify user, the price of your membership will jump up by 50% when you’re no longer classed as a student.
 However, if you still plan to live with friends or a partner, you can benefit from Spotify Premium Family.
-Five people residing at the same household can share one membership and split the cost, so you could end up getting an even cheaper rate than when you were a student!
+Five people residing in the same household can share one membership, at £15, and split the cost, so you could end up getting an even cheaper rate than when you were a student!

 7 – Netflix Premium

-With Netflix premium you can have up to four users on one account, and each member is able to use the service simultaneously.
-At £13.99, you can share your membership with four friends and enjoy all the perks of Netflix for just £3.50 per month!
+With Netflix premium, you can have up to four users on one account, and each member is able to use the service simultaneously.
+At £15.99, you can share your membership with four friends and enjoy all the perks of Netflix for just under £4 per month!

 8 – Cashback Sites & Bank Accounts